2023 Indian Parliament breach: Background

 The incident occurred at about 1 PM in the Lok Sabha, the lower house of the Indian Parliament, in the New Parliament House.
 It happened on the 22nd anniversary of the 2001 Indian Parliament attack.
 Following the incident, four individuals were arrested.
 Two were detained from the Parliament complex, while the other two were apprehended near Transport Bhavan, which is adjacent to the Parliament.
 Investigations revealed that the smoke released by the individuals was not harmful and was intended to cause a sensation.

 Congress MP Gurjeet Singh Aujla from Amritsar snatched the smoke canister from one of the intruders and ran to the exit of the parliament to throw it away.
 He told The Indian Express that at the time, he believed the canister was a bomb.
 During the interview, he also told The Indian Express that: "A Punjabi never runs away from danger."

 The incident sparked widespread condemnation and raised serious questions about the security of the Parliament complex.
 Lok Sabha speaker Om Birla organised a meeting with the MPs to review the security arrangements and implement stricter measures to prevent such incidents from happening again.

 In a separate incident two protestors deployed smoke bombs and chanted slogans while being taken away from area near the parliament by Delhi Police.

 Aftermath

 Both the Lok Sabha and Rajya Sabha were adjourned initially, but proceedings were resumed after a while.
 The speaker of the Lok Sabha banned the issuance of visitor passes and ordered a high-level probe into the incident with the assistance of Delhi Police.
 Central Industrial Security Force (CISF), the paramilitary agency responsible for the security of the parliament, has also started a separate investigation.

 Interrogation

-During an interrogation, the mastermind of the breach, Lalit Jha admitted that he was supposed to hide in Rajasthan after the breach.
-He also said that co-accused Mahesh had even made arrangements for Jha at a guest house in Rajasthan using his own identity card.
-The attack was apparently being planned for months before its execution.
 The five accused alleged that they were given electric shocks, tortured, and made to confess to association with opposition parties.
 They also claimed that they were made to sign 70 blank papers and were also forced to give biometrics and passwords of their phones and social media accounts.